shananlynch/2020-ca400-lynchs43-afanaa2/docs/functional-spec/func_spec.md

 The software will provide the users an easy to access programming environment which will allow them to learn and develop code, It will also allow them to transition into commercial based programming languages such as c++ and Java.
 The Objective of the software is to introduce the user to, programming , debugging, and IDEs.

+## 2.3 operational scenarios
+__Click on Documentation__: This allows the user to download the documentation for the manual and of the editor / debugger.
+And also the documentation on the programming language Mona.
+__Click Run__: This will run the code that is currently displayed on the editor.
+__Step Over__: This will step over to the next line and over loops to run the current lines while stopping on the next one.
+__Step Into__: This will step into a loop/function/class to see what the data structures are doing and stop on the next line __Step Out__: This will step out of the current data structure it is in.
+__Add Breakpoint__: This is to indicate to the debugger to stop on this line.
+__Code Compiles__: The Ubuntu container compiles the code given to it and returns an error or code output.
+__Return Error__: Stands for the possibility that an error can return from the running of the code.